UCF/UCF-Events-Plugin/readme.md

 ## Changelog ##

+### 2.1.3 ###
+* Bug Fixes:
+  * Added logic to enforce a minimum value greater than 0 for feed transient expirations
+  * Updated default feed URL to use HTTPS

 ### 2.1.2 ###
 * Bug Fixes:
   * Fixed display of event widget markup (the display function was not set to `echo` its results)
   * Reduced text sizes of modern layout dates + titles within widgets
 * Enhancements:
   * Added http_timeout to allow timeout to be adjusted